-Travel tips Malaysia, is a multi racial country located bordering Thailand on the north and Singapore on the south and including the island of Borneo in the east.
-This is the country which I was born and lived for 50 years, so which blogger is better to tell you about Malaysia if not me.
-The weather here is summer all year round average from 25 -35 °C, except few months of rainy season.
+Travel tips Malaysia, is a multi-racial country located bordering Thailand on the north and Singapore on the south and including the island of Borneo in the east.
+This is the country in which I was born and lived for 50 years, so which blogger is better to tell you about Malaysia if not me.
+The weather here is summer all year round average from 25 -35 °C, except few months of the rainy season.
 Monsoon season at the south-west from May to September while November to March is wettest in the north-east.
-For beach goers head to the west coast between January and February, April in Sabah and June and July on the east coast and in Sarawak.
+For beachgoers head to the west coast between January and February, April in Sabah and June and July on the east coast and in Sarawak.

-There race diversity here, include Malays (69.6%) and also a sizeable Chinese (22.6%) and Indian (6.8%) and others 1% population in Malaysia which is reflected in the cultural relics found in country.
+Their race diversity here, includes Malays (69.6%) and also a sizeable Chinese (22.6%) and Indian (6.8%) and others 1% population in Malaysia which is reflected in the cultural relics found in the country.
 Visitors here can choose from a wide variety of activities from hiking to diving, to shopping or sampling the local food.
 Here’s my list of the best things to do in Malaysia.

 Petronas Twin Towers, City Center

-Almost every tourist that fly in, visit Kuala Lumpur and the most famous landmark, receiving thousand of tourist daily is Petronas Twin Towers (tallest tower from 1998-2004) and remain the tallest twin tower till today with 88 storey high.
-You can experience the sky bridge linking the two tower at level 41 (170 meters), you can spend 10 minutes here taking pictures and videos, then to Observation deck on level 86 where you can linger for another 15 minutes to see 360 degrees of KL skyline and then down to the gift shop at concourse level.
-Visiting the towers is a very organized event, ticket price at Rm80 ($20) for adult and Rm33 ($8) for children and of course the infamous gift shop.
-If you are orchestra lovers, Petronas Philharmonic Hall on level 2 hosted many of the world’s leading orchestras such as New York Philharmonic, Philadelphia Orchestra, BBC Symphony and Vienna Symphony has the capacity to accommodate for 920 seats which includes box seats, corporate suites and a royal suite.
+Almost every tourist that flies in, visit Kuala Lumpur, and the most famous landmark, receiving thousands of tourists daily is Petronas Twin Towers (tallest tower from 1998-2004) and remain the tallest twin tower till today with 88 storeys high.
+You can experience the sky bridge linking the two-tower at level 41 (170 meters), you can spend 10 minutes here taking pictures and videos, then to the Observation deck on level 86 where you can linger for another 15 minutes to see 360 degrees of KL skyline and then down to the gift shop at the concourse level.
+Visiting the towers is a very organized event, ticket price at Rm80 ($20) for adults and Rm33 ($8) for children and of course the infamous gift shop.
+If you are orchestra lovers, Petronas Philharmonic Hall on level 2 hosted many of the world’s leading orchestras such as the New York Philharmonic, Philadelphia Orchestra, BBC Symphony and Vienna Symphony has the capacity to accommodate 920 seats which include box seats, corporate suites and a royal suite.

-Next is KL Tower, The Kuala Lumpur Tower is a communications tower was completed on 1 March 1995.
+Next is KL Tower, The Kuala Lumpur Tower is a communications tower that was completed on 1 March 1995.
 It features an antenna that increases its height to 421 metres and is the 7th tallest freestanding tower in the world and tallest in Southeast Asia.
-The roof of the pod is at 335 metres and we have the tallest revolving restaurant here at 282 meters up, named Atmosphere 360 , you can book table for lunch/dinner or Hi-tea (3.30-5.30pm) with prices ranging from Rm58 -150 ($14 – 36).
-You can enjoy your meal with ever changing skyline views as it revolving.
+The roof of the pod is at 335 metres and we have the tallest revolving restaurant here at 282 meters up, named Atmosphere 360 , you can book a table for lunch/dinner or Hi-tea (3.30-5.30pm) with prices ranging from Rm58 -150 ($14 – 36).
+You can enjoy your meal with ever-changing skyline views as it revolves.

-The Upside down house completed in 2016 featuring a traditional two-storey English cottage, complete with furniture and home décor including kitchen, living room, master bedroom and an attic, completely upside down.
+The Upsidedown house was completed in 2016 featuring a traditional two-storey English cottage, complete with furniture and home décor including kitchen, living room, master bedroom and an attic, completely upside down.

-China Town aka Petaling Street used to be tourist hot spot where you can find all kinds of imitation bargains from head to toes, designer handbag, branded attires, shoes, watches, belts.
-Also all kinds of local food available here, there are the famous since 60 over years charcoal Hokkien Fried Noodles (Hokkien Mee), Cantonese Fried Noodles (KwongFu Chau), Char Siu Wonton Noodles (also more than 60 years), Grilled Spicy Fish, Claypot Chicken Rice, Bak Kut Teh, Pork porridge, Beef Noodles, Nasi Lemak, Roti Canai and a varieties of seafood dishes like prawns, crabs etc. You can also try another 60 years specialty, Oloiya barbecued dried meat (pork/chicken), roast Chestnut, roast duck have been selling here long time ago..
-For drinks we have coconut, sugar cane, Lo Han Kuo, Soya bean, fruit juices etc. but unfortunate now all was empty due to Covid pandemic.
-Hope it can be restore to it’s former glory soon.
+China Town aka Petaling Street used to be a tourist hot spot where you can find all kinds of imitation bargains from head to toes, designer handbag, branded attires, shoes, watches, belts.
+Also all kinds of local food available here, there are the famous since 60 over years charcoal Hokkien Fried Noodles (Hokkien Mee), Cantonese Fried Noodles (KwongFu Chau), Char Siu Wonton Noodles (also more than 60 years), Grilled Spicy Fish, Claypot Chicken Rice, Bak Kut Teh, Pork porridge, Beef Noodles, Nasi Lemak, Roti Canai and a variety of seafood dishes like prawns, crabs etc. You can also try another 60 years specialty, Oloiya barbecued dried meat (pork/chicken), roast Chestnut, roast duck has been selling here a long time ago.
+For drinks we have coconut, sugar cane, Lo Han Kuo, Soya bean, fruit juices etc. but unfortunate now all was empty due to the Covid pandemic.
+Hope it can be restored to its former glory soon.
 My friend Stevie a local tourist guide also runs a KL City Heritage Walking Tour which take you walk around for old building as old as 18th Century.
 Below is the video of his walking tour service and he also runs tours anywhere in Malaysia

 Batu Caves, Selangor